msschwartz21/deltascope/docs/source/API.rst

 	:param float gthresh: Value between 0 and 1 to use as a cutoff for minimum pixel value for general data
 	:param int radius: Size of the neighborhood area to examine with median filter
 	:param array scale: Array with three values representing the constant by which to multiply x,y,z respectively
+	:param array microns: Array with three values representing the x,y,z micron dimensions of the voxel
 	:param int deg: Degree of the function that should be fit to the model
 	:param str primary_key: Key for the primary structural channel which PCA and the model should be fit too
 	:param array comp_order: Array specifies the assignment of components to x,y,z.
 Form [x component index, y component index, z component index], e.g. [0,2,1]